delvedor/find-my-way/README.md

 // The 'Accept-Version' header could be '1.2.0' as well as '*', '2.x' or '2.4.x'
 ```
 If you declare multiple versions with the same *major* or *minor* `find-my-way` will always choose the highest compatible with the `Accept-Version` header value.

+###### custom
+It's also possible to define a [custom versioning strategy](#custom-versioning) during the `find-my-way` initialization.
+In this case the logic of matching the request to the specific handler depends on the versioning strategy you use.

 ##### on(methods[], path, [opts], handler, [store])
 Register a new route for each method specified in the `methods` array.